 If your pet has heartworms, your pet may find it difficult to perform even the simplest of activities.
 This results in a pet that is not as active as it once was.
 If your pet starts acting out of character and does not want to go outside, stops playing as often, avoids physical activity, or seems constantly tired there may be an issue with heartworm.

 Heartworm is known to make its way into the lungs as they multiply in the veins and surrounding lung tissue.
 This can cause problems breathing, shortness of breath, and coughing after exercise.
-Sometimes after even a light walk, you may notice your pet begins a soft but
+Sometimes after even a light walk, you may notice your pet begins a soft but dry cough – possibly even followed by fainting.

 One of the byproducts of heartworm presence is fluid buildup in the abdomen.
 Over time this fluid can begin to cause an unusual protrusion of the abdomen.
 There may also be a bulging chest appearance.
 A bulging chest is often the result of anorexia and weight loss that can arise.

 Although weight loss is indicated in many pet health issues, it is one of the things that can point toward a heartworm infection.
 If some of the other common heartworm signs are also in place, and weight loss is occurring at an irregular and unsolicited rate, there may be an infection.
 Anorexia can be one of the later stage results that arise over time if left untreated.
-With heartworm, even the
+With heartworm, even the most simplest of tasks, like eating, can become exhausting.

 In addition to coughing, you may notice that your pet has trouble breathing.
 Rapid or shallow breathing can result from the heartworm infection in the lungs and surrounding blood vessels.
 This is also part of a larger issue of fluid building up on the lungs making it hard for the body to oxygenate the system.